dynatrace-oss/jobs/README.md

 Click here to learn more: [open source at Dynatrace](https://engineering.dynatrace.com/open-source/).

 This GitHub repository aggregates links to all open source focused jobs at Dynatrace.
-If you are interested in all other job postings, go to the [Dynatrace careers portal](https://careers.dynatrace.com/).
+It is maintained by our _Open Source Program Office (OSPO)_;
+we try to update it on the weekly basis.
+Go to the [Dynatrace careers portal](https://careers.dynatrace.com/) for the actual and full list of openings.

 ## Jobs